StrongRay/StrongRay.github.io/index.md

-# HOW YOU TELL THE COMPUTER TO RECOGNISE AN E-SCOOTER ?
+# HOW DO YOU TELL THE COMPUTER TO RECOGNISE AN E-SCOOTER ?

 Object detection is the ability for the computer to recognize the image as if it’s recognized by the human eye.
 This is Computer Vision 101 and the basis for Autonomous Vehicles and other detection like X-Rays, production line, Security Monitoring, etc.  However, a 4 fps frame per second is totally useless in the real world, neither is 15 fps good enough.
 So, speed and accuracy are both important parameters in the real world.